Comparing Enviro Technologies U.S. (EVTN) & Its Peers

-Enviro Technologies U.S. (OTCMKTS: EVTN) is one of 34 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Enviro Technologies U.S. to similar businesses based on the strength of its analyst recommendations, earnings, institutional ownership, profitability, risk, valuation and dividends.
+Enviro Technologies U.S. (OTCMKTS: EVTN) is one of 34 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Enviro Technologies U.S. to similar businesses based on the strength of its earnings, dividends, profitability, valuation, analyst recommendations, risk and institutional ownership.

-This is a breakdown of current recommendations and price targets for Enviro Technologies U.S. and its peers, as provided by MarketBeat.com.
+This is a summary of recent recommendations for Enviro Technologies U.S. and its rivals, as provided by MarketBeat.

 |Sell Ratings